unique-chan/Simple-Image-Classification/README.md

    - You can manage your experiments with this code.
 This code helps to store loss/accuracy changes during training (`--store_loss_acc_log`).
 Also, you can access the best weights files during validation (`--store_weights`).
    - You can easily change the loss function for training your model.
 (See below `tip`s!)
    - You can check the progress of training with **tensorboard**.
-   - You do not need to calcuate mean/std of training examples: use `--auto_mean_std`.
+   - You do not need to calculate mean/std of training examples: use `--auto_mean_std`.

 ## Prerequisites
 - See `requirements.txt` for details.